garrandall/popular-music-data/tracks/let-me-see-ya-girl-cole-swindell.md

 Kickin' this crowd, ditchin' this club?
 This night's been waitin' on us

-Oooh, oooh, save your best moves
+Oh, ohsave your best moves
-Oooh, yeah, til I get us where we're gettin' to
+Oh, yeah, til I get us where we're gettin' to

 Girl you're tearin' that dance floor up
 Let me see you do it in the bed of my truck